Skip to main content

 Pioneer Fire is burning on steep, rugged slopes with limited access near the north shore of Lake Chelan.
 Fire personnel are accessing the fire by boat and helicopter, and are working to establish fire lines and hose lays to stop the fire's spread.
 Aerial resources are being used to drop water on the fire and to monitor fire activity and movement.

-The USFS has issued a closure order for the area around Pioneer Fire.
+The USFS has updated their closure order for the area around Pioneer Fire.
 Please see the Closures tab for more information.

-Chelan County has issued evacuation orders for areas around the fire.
+Chelan County has updated their evacuation orders for areas around the fire.
 Please check the Announcements tab for the latest information.

 The National Park Service has issued a closure order for Lakeshore Trail from Stehekin to Flick Creek Campsite, and for Flick Creek Campsite.
 Please see the Closures tab for more information.